Bitcoin expert names 2 reasons why the price will continue to rise

 In mid-May 2010, the programmer Laszlo Hanyecz offered 10,000 Bitcoins for two pizzas in an Internet forum.
 Two big pizzas, as he emphasized in the chat, so that he also “has something left for the next few days”.
 A short time later, on May 22nd, the crypto-coins were actually exchanged for the pizzas.
 It was the first ever documented Bitcoin transaction.

-At the time, Havecz paid around 35 euros for his meal, since a Bitcoin cost 0.003 cents at the time.
-Today a Bitcoin is worth almost 40,000 euros and Hanvecz would therefore get around 400 million euros for 10,000 Bitcoins these days – that is, significantly more than two large pizzas.
+At that time, Havecz paid around 35 euros for his meal, since a Bitcoin cost 0.003 cents at the time.
+Today a Bitcoin is worth almost 40,000 euros and Hanvecz would therefore get around 400 million euros for 10,000 Bitcoins these days – significantly more than two large pizzas.